ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 The robot follows the object with signature SIG1.
 To stop the program the user has to press the TouchSensor.
 This example uses a simple implementation for a PID-controller.
-The example works very well, but finetuning of the PID-constants can make the robot react en move smoother.
+The example works very well, but fine tuning of the PID-constants can make the robot react and move smoother.

 ```
 #!/usr/bin/env python3